EcoFreshKase/ble-distance-calculator/result-analyser/README.md

 Experiment 7 was made with 1000 bounce backs at a distance of 1m.
 Experiment 8 was made with 1000 bounce backs at a distance of 2m.
+Experiment 9 was made with 1000 bounce backs at a distance of 2m, to calculate tcn.
+Experiment 10 was made with 1000 bounce backs at a distance of 5m.